Chongqing Chongqing, China Travel Guide

 Another major commercial hub with large shopping shopping centers and department stores, offering a wide range of retail options.

-Support local artisans directly where possible, especially in traditional markets.
+Support local artisans directly if you can, especially in traditional markets.
 This channels more revenue to producers.
 Be wary of counterfeit goods; purchase from authorized retailers.

 Bargaining is common at traditional markets like Ciqikou for mementos and crafts.
 Start by offering half the asking price and negotiate politely.
-Fixed prices apply in big retailers and chain shops.
+Non-negotiable prices apply in big stores and chain shops.